Welcome to Information Retrieval for Chemists

 Information Retrieval for Chemists will introduce many important chemical information resources, both UML Resources and free sites.
 You will learn to use these resources, and become adept at finding relevant material.
 All our resources are Web-based, whether fee or free, and you will become familiar with the use of all of these important chemistry sites.
 This will allow you to become expert in doing more exact searches, focusing on the best sites.

-As the class is now virtual, we will also hold virtual office hours using Zoom.
-You log on through Blackboard .
+We will hold Office hours, virtually via Zoom.
+For Virtual office hours, you log on through Blackboard .
 You will be able to see and talk to one of us, and we will be able to demonstrate web sites, or search techniques or answer any questions you have..

-Ms. Muskiewicz will be available on Monday and Tuesday mornings from 10:00 am to 12 Noon.
-Dr. Ruths will be available on Mondays and Wednesdays from 2:00 pm to 4:00 pm.
+Ms. Muskiewicz will be available on Monday mornings from 10-12 and Tuesdays from 10-Noon, virtually.
+Dr. Ruths will be available on Mondays and Wednesdays from 2:00 pm to 4:00 pm, virtually.

 You may also email us at any time.
 We suggest emailing both of us with your question, and the first instructor who sees the request will answer it as soon as possible.

-All our classes will be held on Zoom, and the link will appear inside our Blackboard.
-Lectures are being recorded and will be accessible to you to view (or re-view) every week.
-All lectures will remain accessible to you all semester long.
-Assignments and Handouts will be on both our Blackboard site, and this Class Web site.
+All our classes will be held in Lydon 204, but if we have a snow day, you will be sent an email for a Zoom class, and the link will also appear inside our Blackboard.
+Assignments and Handouts will be on both our Blackboard site, and this class web site.
 Assignments will be due on Tuesdays at 1:00 PM.
 If you cannot access Blackboard, please contact us as soon as possible.

 This Libguide website will also be accessible and up to date, so that you should have no problem accessing the links to sources needed to complete your homework.
 If a needed link does not work, please email Ms. Muskiewicz right away.